Papalo – Heat Loving Cilantro Alternative

 Touching them will release some of the aromatic oils, so you should be able to immediately experience their singularly unique aroma, even from an arm’s length away.
 This is the same with organically grown or home-grown cilantro – the aroma will be much more pronounced.

 The seed heads start out looking much like marigold flower heads.
-After flowering they will set seed and begin the cycle anew.
-When harvesting seeds to save, make sure to clip the seed head after it has fully matured and begun to dry, but before it is completely dry.
-Otherwise, you will go out to the garden to collect seed to find it has all blown away!
+After flowering, they will set seed and begin the cycle anew.
+When harvesting seeds to save, make sure to clip the seed head after it has fully matured and begun to dry but before it is completely dry.
+Otherwise, you will go out to the garden to collect seeds to find it has all blown away!

-In October 1999, when Alice Waters, renowned chef of Chez Panisse in Berkeley, California, first tasted one variety of papaloquelite, she was ecstatic, demanding to know why she had never experienced it before.
+In October 1999, when Alice Waters, renowned chef of Chez Panisse in Berkeley, California, first tasted one variety of papaloquelite, she was ecstatic and demanded to know why she had never experienced it before.
 She purchased every seed packet available from the Underwood Gardens booth at the Taste of the Midwest Festival, an annual event sponsored by the American Institute of Wine and Food.

-When we met Alice at Slow Food Terra Madre in Turin, Italy in 2012, we mentioned this past connection.
-She immediately remembered the event and her eyes lit up with discussing the aromatic flavors and how she introduced it to her restaurant patrons.
+When we met Alice at Slow Food Terra Madre in Turin, Italy, in 2012, we mentioned this past connection.
+She immediately remembered the event, and her eyes lit up when we discussed the aromatic flavors and how she introduced them to her restaurant patrons.

 It’s always used raw and added at the last minute, giving its signature, unique piquant flavor to dishes.
 It’s used in fish dishes, salsas and guacamole.
 There is a memorable guacamole that uses cucumbers and papalo for added depth of flavor that we can’t get enough of.
-We also really like it in scrambled eggs, fresh salsas and finely diced in a strong flavored salad of spinach, arugula, mustard greens and kale.
+We also really like it in scrambled eggs, fresh salsas, and finely diced in a strongly flavored salad of spinach, arugula, mustard greens, and kale.
 Devilled eggs take on an entirely new dimension with a couple of leaves finely diced and mixed into the filling.
-People always try and guess what the mystery seasoning is, and always mistake it for something else.
+People always try to guess the mystery seasoning and always mistake it for something else.

 In restaurants in the state of Puebla in Mexico, it’s common to find a sprig of papalo in a glass jar of water on the table, next to the salt, pepper and salsas — ready to be added raw to soups, tacos, tortas or beans.
 The diners will take off a leaf or two and tear it up finely before sprinkling it over their meal.

-Papalo is very easy to grow with a history reaching back thousands of years, so give it a try in your herb garden this season!
+Papalo is very easy to grow and has a history stretching back thousands of years, so give it a try in your herb garden this season!

 1. Don Mertes